Know how much tax you will pay

 You can find out more about deductions on the ATO's income and deductions

-Tax offsets directly reduce the amount of tax paid, and are
+Tax offsets directly reduce the amount of tax owing, and are

 applied after the tax has been calculated.